IPS-LMU/The-EMU-SDMS-Manual/_book/sigDataExtr.md

 ## Adding new tracks

 As described in detail in Section \@ref(sec:wrassp-emu-sdms), the signal processing routines provided by the `wrassp` package can be used to produce SSFF files containing various derived signal data (e.g., formants, fundamental frequency, etc.).
-R Example \@ref(rexample:sigDataExtr-addTrack) shows how the `add_ssffTrackDefinition()` can be used to add a new track to the `ae` `emuDB`.
+The R code snippet below shows how the `add_ssffTrackDefinition()` can be used to add a new track to the `ae` `emuDB`.
 Using the `onTheFlyFunctionName` parameter, the `add_ssffTrackDefinition()` function automatically executes the `wrassp` signal processing function `ksvF0` (`onTheFlyFunctionName = "ksvF0"`) and stores the results in SSFF files in the bundle directories.

 ```r